 Since Indiana law requires drivers to call 911 immediately after many car accidents, the state has no additional reporting requirements.
 However, even when both parties agree to settle without involving their insurance, an accident report is important for the following reasons:

 Creating your own accident report doesn't need to be complicated.
 After an accident, Indiana law already requires you to stop and exchange information with the other drivers, so you should have everything you need.
 This checklist details some of the facts you report must have to be effective:

 If someone was hurt or suffered significant property damages, it's a good idea to speak with an experienced attorney.
 Your attorney's role is to assess the amount of damages, determine available insurance coverages, and submit a demand to the at-fault party's insurance company or to your own insurer.
-Get started today with a free claim review from an Indiana car accident attorney.
+Get started today by locating an Indiana car accident attorney near you.